De Pere, Wisconsin: History

 In 1839, the town of Wilcox was divided along the Fox River, with the eastern half becoming the town of De Pere (Ledgeview); the area west of the river was re-integrated into the town of Howard.
 The village of De Pere was incorporated within the town of De Pere by an act of the state legislature on March 6, 1857.
 West De Pere, on the west side of the river, was eventually set off from Howard as a separate town, and in 1870, the village of West De Pere was incorporated.

 The west-east division at the river persisted until 1890.
-In 1883 the village of De Pere was re-incorporated as the city of De Pere, that same year the village of West De Pere was re-incorporated as the city of Nicolet (after voyageur Jean Nicolet).
+In 1883, the village of De Pere was re-incorporated as the city of De Pere, that same year the village of West De Pere was re-incorporated as the city of Nicolet (after voyageur Jean Nicolet).
 In 1887 the city of Nicolet was renamed the city of West De Pere, and in 1890 the city of West De Pere was finally consolidated into the city of De Pere to form a single city government.

 St. Norbert College, which abuts the banks of the Fox River on the city's west side near the Claude Allouez Bridge, was founded by Norbertine Abbot Pennings in 1898.

+The De Pere Dam marks a significant point on the Lower Fox River; during the 20th century, the area just downstream of the dam contained the highest PCB concentrations in the river—up to 3,000 parts per million—from paper mill discharges between the 1950s and 1970s.
+A billion-dollar cleanup completed in 2020 dredged or capped over 6 million cubic yards of contaminated sediment.